 A. Text is compatible with assistive technology.
-Pass Additional Information: Text was allowed to increase and decrease with the use of percentages, pages 10-20.
-B. The resource allows the user to adjust the font size and font/background color (or is rendered by an application such as a browser, media player, or reader) that offers this functionality).
-Pass Additional Information: Colors can be changed but font styles are restricted, pages: 20-50.
+Pass Additional Information: Used Firefox B. The resource allows the user to adjust the font size and font/background color (or is rendered by an application such as a browser, media player, or reader) that offers this functionality).
+Pass Additional Information: Used Care Your Eyes for Chrome